sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 As following the pareto law, (it is said, that around 80% of the system faults, are caused by a 20% of the design) in many cases some components have most of the defect density.
 Testing should be focus to them, to maximice the effectiveness of the testing efforts.

 **5- Pesticide paradox** <br>
-Running the same test again and again, makes that eventually the same set of test don't find any defect at all.
+Running the same test or the same types of tests, again and again, makes that eventually the same set of test don't find any defect at all.
 Having into account that some schools of thought consider a succesfull test, that one that find defects ... it's a bit, like that set of test loses "effect".
 The set of test, needs to be reviewed and updated, to exercice different parts of the system, and in different ways.

 **6- Testing is context dependant** <br>
 Testing depends on the context.
-A safe-critical system test is not at all the same that the test of a video streamming appliance.
+A safe-critical system test is not at all the same that the test for a video streamming appliance.

 **7- Absence of errors falacy: Failure-free test doesn't proof failure-free system** <br>
 Even if no defects are found, it doesn't proof that the system is usable, or complies with the end-user expectations.
 As previously stated testing only increases the asurance of less possible errors.

 ## THE DEVELOPMENT - TESTING RATIO

- ...
+TODO ...
 Work in progres .. but the recommendation is... two hours testing per each development hour.

 ## TEST LEVELS